Garjzla/kuldr-risa/README.md

 Add the alucryd repository to your list of Arch repositories.

-Enter the repository data at the end of the file /etc/pacman.conf with the following command
+Enter the repository data at the end of the file /etc/pacman.conf with nano

-echo -e "\ n [extra-alucryd] \ nServer = https://pkgbuild.com/~alucryd/\$repo/\$arch\n " | sudo tee -a /etc/pacman.conf

-The return should be this
+$ sudo nano /etc/pacman.conf

+type

 [extra-alucryd]

 Server = https://pkgbuild.com/~alucryd/$repo/$arch

+in the last line

 Update the list of repositories and packages on your system

 sudo pacman -Syyu

-< from medium.com/@helder.bertoldo >

 -------------------------------------------------------------------------------------------------------------------------------------